jyllandteodosio/download-platform/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 2.8.0 =
+* added: resizing for uploaded images, set max width and height and optionally resize all existing images
+* added: retina derivative for resized original is generated if original was at least twice the size of the max dimensions (WP Retina 2x Pro only)
+* fixed: warnings for file_exists in Alt WebP function when open_basedir restriction is in effect
+* removed: disable automatic optimization, use deferred optimization instead
+* removed: disable optipng (it still functions, just seeing if anyone actually needs that option anymore)
+* changed: consolidated various settings into optimization levels for each file format, and removed Cloud tab

+= 2.7.2 =
+* fixed: retina images not obeying deferred and disabled auto-optimize options
+* fixed: fatal error for wp-cli when trying to optimize Media Library
+* fixed: pdf optimization was checking for gif option
+* fixed: pdf could not use bulk optimization or deferred optimization due to empty metadata

+= 2.7.1 =
+* fixed: Bulk Optimization not including PDF files
+* fixed: PDF files not being checked for prior optimization
+* fixed: notice for undefined index when running scheduled optimization
+* changed: Scan and Optimize changed from extension blacklist to smaller extension whitelist

+= 2.7.0 =
+* added: PDF Optimization, both lossless AND lossy

+= 2.6.2 =
+* fixed: url matching for Amazon S3 urls not working for region-specific protocol handlers
+* fixed: discrepancy between number of images actually queued for bulk and number of images listed as selected
+* fixed: S3 images not being fetched when doing local optimization and local images have been removed
+* removed: optimize again for media library after bulk optimize is complete
+* changed: fewer timeouts for long-running Bulk operations by re-issuing nonce values
+* changed: previously optimized CDN images show Re-optimize instead of Optimize Now
+* added: pre-emptive mime-type detection for Amazon S3 images since the AWS Stream Wrapper is not reliable

 = 2.6.1 =
 * fixed: disabled tools being tested during optimization